 A good threat router has three key capabilities: support STIX1 and STIX2, simple and straightforward routing tools, and the ability to scale up to millions of CTI objects.
 These key capabilities allow cyber defenders to spend more time defending and less time on data engineering and enables the solution to flexibly scale up as the cyber defense practice grows and matures.

-Soltra®, powered by Celerium®, checks all these boxes and more.
+The CTI Router, powered by Celerium®, checks all these boxes and more.
 It provides robust tagging and routing tools, and is easily interoperable with tools you may already be using.
-Our Proactive Defense whitepaper will help you learn how Soltra can help you stay a step ahead of bad actors.
+Our whitepaper will help you learn how Celerium's CTI Router can help you stay a step ahead of bad actors.

 Ready to get started?
 Request a 30-day free trial of Soltra to experience world-class threat sharing today!